joshlong/spring-io-2024-keynote/service/readme.md

 ```

 ## Setup
+* christian and i wanted to revisit the theme of the famed petclinic. why? well, who doesn't love a good pet ?
-* I have a dog his name is Peanut.
-He is terribad.
+* I have a pet. he's a dog named Peanut.
+He is terrible. a tiny tyrant. a furry fascist.
 The absolute worst.
 He bites.
 He growls.
 He leaves little duckies on the floor like little land mines.
 If you dare tread anywhere near those duckies on HIS floor, you might lose a foot!
 * He reminds me of this dog, a "neurotic, man hating, animal hating, children hating dogs that look like gremlins": https://www.facebook.com/tyfanee.fortuna/posts/10219752628710467
 (search for "child" - she mentions it twice and both are funny!)
 * if he's so terrible, you might ask, why do I keep him?